brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

-took me longer than I want to admit to get Docker working on AWS, in no small part because the AWS docs use a lot of jargon (although [Amazon Web Services in Plain English](https://www.expeditedssl.com/aws-in-plain-english) does help), so my goal is to make this tutorial accessible to newbies at AWS deployment and/or Docker deployment (note: if you're a newbie to Docker development, you should first read
+took me longer than I want to admit to get Docker working on AWS, in no small part because the AWS docs use a lot of jargon (although [Amazon Web Services in Plain English](https://www.expeditedssl.com/aws-in-plain-english) does help), so my goal is to make this tutorial accessible to both AWS deployment newbies and Docker deployment newbies (note: if you're a Docker *development* newbie, you should first read
 [A productive development environment with Docker on OS X](http://www.ybrikman.com/writing/2015/05/19/docker-osx-dev/)).

-I'll start the tutorial by showing the most basic and simple way of running a Docker container on a single server in AWS, then talk about how to manage multiple servers and containers using ECS, and finally, discuss the advantages and disadvantages of ECS, as well as possible alternatives.
+I'll start the tutorial by showing the most basic way of manually deploying a Docker container on a single server in AWS, then talk about how to manage multiple servers and containers using ECS, and finally, discuss the advantages and disadvantages of ECS, as well as possible alternatives.

 ## Deploying Docker containers manually

-Let's start by manually starting a server in AWS, manually installing Docker on it, and manually running a Docker image on it.
+Let's start by manually firing up a server in AWS, manually installing Docker on it, and manually running a Docker container on it.
 For this tutorial, the Docker image I'm going to use is [training/webapp](https://hub.docker.com/r/training/webapp/), which you can use to fire up a simple web server that listens on port 5000 and responds with "Hello, World":